AlvaroRubioGomez/mydea/README.md

 ### Models

 Below you can see the MyDea models diagram.
-Request and connection models are related to the User model while the Post model relates to the Profile model.
+Request and Connection models are related to the User model while the Post model relates to the Profile model.
 This is just a design choice due to it makes sense that posts are directly connected to the user's profile.

 ![MyDea models diagram](mydea.models_diagram.png "Models diagram")